 This is the perfect way to enjoy the ocean for surfers and non-surfers alike, and you can tailor it to your comfort zone, from flat water paddling to riding the waves.
 Its fan base is growing so rapidly because everyone can do it and its great fun!

-With our instructor we will learn the safety, basic strokes and turns both standing and kneeling and by the end you’ll be a SUP pro.
+With our instructor, we will learn the safety, basic strokes and turns both standing and kneeling and by the end, you’ll be a SUP pro.

-Included: equipment, including a life vest.
+Included: equipment and life vest.

 Please wear your swimsuit, and bring insect repellent, sunscreen, along with a hat/sunglasses, a towel and a change of clothes.